Quantum Analytic Descent: Classically computing the entire energy surface

-Fig.~\ref{fig1}(a) shows approximation errors obtained from a simulated ansatz circuit of 12 qubits.
-In our simulations we determined all the $Q=\mathcal{O}(\nu^2)$ coefficients and used them to compute the approximate energy via Eq.~\eqref{full-energy} at 1000 randomly generated points in parameter space.
-These randomly generated points are in the vicinity of our reference $\underline{\theta}_0$, which we choose to be close to the global optimum.
-We plot the approximation error as a function of the absolute largest entry in the parameter vector given by the norm $\lVert \underline{\theta} \rVert_\infty$.
-Fig.~\ref{fig1}(a) confirms the error scaling $\mathcal{O}( \delta^3 )$ and shows that our approximation is very good in practice, i.e., the error is smaller than $10^{-3}$ as long as the parameter vector norm $\lVert \underline{\theta} \rVert_\infty$ is smaller than $0.1$.
+Fig.~\ref{fig1}(a) shows approximation errors obtained from a simulated ansatz circuit of 12 qubits as a function of the absolute largest entry in the parameter vector given by the norm $\delta =\lVert \underline{\theta} \rVert_\infty$.
+We computed the approximate energy via Eq.~\eqref{full-energy} at 1000 randomly generated points in parameter space in the vicinity of our reference point $\underline{\theta}_0$, close to the global optimum.
+Fig.~\ref{fig1}(a) confirms the error scaling $\mathcal{O}( \delta^3 )$ and illustrates that the error is smaller than $10^{-3}$ as long as the parameter vector norm $\lVert \underline{\theta} \rVert_\infty$ is smaller than $0.1$.
 We further remark that in Appendix~\ref{symmetry} we derive exact and approximate symmetries of the energy function around local minima; the objective function is approximately reflection symmetric via $E(\underline{\theta}) \approx E(-\underline{\theta})$ and exactly reflection symmetric along slices $\theta_k$.